-Α Excellent В Good С Satisfactory D Less than Satisfactory F Failing Р Pass: At least satisfactory; units awarded not counted in GPA.
+THC TO nowing symbols shall be used. Α Excellent В Good С Satisfactory D Less than Satisfactory F Failing Р Pass: At least satisfactory; units awarded not counted in GPA.
 Has the same meaning as "CR" as that symbol was defined prior to June 30, 2007.
 SP Satisfactory Progress: Satisfactory progress towards completion of a Noncredit course.
 NP No Pass: Less than satisfactory or failing; units not counted in GPA.
 Has the same meaning as "NC" as that symbol was defined prior to June 30, 2007.
-UG Ungraded w Withdrawal: Not used in calculating GPA but shall be used in determining probation and dismissal.
+UG Ungraded W Withdrawal: Not used in calculating GPA but shall be used in determining probation and dismissal.
 MW Military Withdrawal: Occurs when a student, who is a member of an active or reserve U.S. military service, receives orders compelling a withdrawal from courses.
 Upon verification of such orders, a withdrawal symbol will be assigned after 30% of the class.
 Military withdrawals shall not be used in calculating GPA or in determining progress probation and dismissal calculations.
 I Incomplete: Incomplete academic work for unforeseeable, emergency and justifiable reasons at the end of the term may result in an "Incomplete" symbol being entered in the student's record.
-For more information, review the tutorial: Petition for Incomplete Grade

-IP In Progress: Used only in those courses that extend beyond the end of the normal academic term.
+For more information, review the tutorial: Petition for Incomplete Grade IP In Progress: Used only in those courses that extend beyond the end of the normal academic term.
 It indicates that the work is in progress, but the assignment of a grade must await its completion.
 The "IP" symbol shall not be used in calculating GPA.

-RD Report Delayed: Assigned by Admissions and Records when there is a delay in reporting a RD Report Delayed: Assigned by Admissions and Records when there is a delay in reporting a grade due to circumstances beyond the control of the student.
-The "RD" symbol shall not be
+RD Report Delayed: Assigned by Admissions and Records when there is a delay in reporting a grade due to circumstances beyond the control of the student.
+The "RD" symbol shall not be used in calculating GPA.